flyingcircusio/doc/src/reference/security/data-protection.md

 **Purpose: ensure that personal data collected for different purposes can be processed separately**

-To separate data from different customers the Flying Circus facilitates virtualization: both virtual machines (to separate execution context) and SAN (to separate storage) ensure that customers can only access data belonging to them.
+To separate data from different customers the Flying Circus facilitates
+virtualization: both virtual machines (to separate execution context) and virtualized storage (Ceph) ensures that customers can only access data belonging to them.
 Within a single machine access to different files and processes is available using standard UNIX permissions.

 Machines (both virtual and physical) live in a specific *access ring* (short: ring):